Most Americans make up an “exhausted majority” whose views aren’t represented either by the orthodox left or the far right.

 And Vernon lives the land, caring for a small farm and caring for his immediate and extended family.
 He doesn't mind also living in a very small town, participating in church life, knowing all the folk of his growing up, sharing life with them across 60 years and more.
 Since I know that town (Miltonvale) I know it has a rich heritage and people rich in soul.
 His dear mother lives there still.
 And Vernon will someday join his departed loved ones in the hillside cemetery across the railroad on the southeast edge of town where my loved ones for several generation are also buried.

+I recently had a very long conversation with Vernon.
 Vernon has little or no formal education beyond High School, though he could do a Ph.D. if he wanted.
 But he is wise and articulate.
 He knows what matters and he will tell you.
 And he tells you not in order to show off or score points, but because he loves you.
 If he were to read this he'd have a choice word for me, but I think I am right.
 Vernon loves.
 He has that affection for the land and for people -- (I sometimes wonder if that isn't the right sequence) -- of which Wendell Berry speaks.
 And this love means he cannot be silent even when he wishes he could.

 Vernon is the answer to this polarization problem.
 Living, being, breathing, loving, landed.
 Knowing what seems right to you, holding it loosely, holding it close, and holding others close as well, if they will let you.

 When I started writing I didn't know I would think of Vernon, but I'm glad I did.
-There is further analysis to be made, and I love the project that Ben from Free Press is doing.
+There is further analysis to be made, and I love the project that Ben from Free Press launched.
 I confess I worry if there is not a bit of un-moored pluralism going on.
 That is, I wonder if our great nation can survive without a singular idea to anchor our founding vision: "one out of many," e pluribus unum.
 For this vision goes to the core of reality and we are losing our way.
 We need reality.

 The hinterlands have it.
 Vernon has it.
 And if we will listen to one another, as Ben says, we may just find we can get along far better than we imagined.
 And that very goal of getting along, that very love, will be the unum that makes a strong nation possible.